antsaro/madagascar-sfi-mapping/README.md

 $$VIF_j = \frac{1}{1 - R_j^2}$$

 where $R_j^2$ is the coefficient of determination of predictor *j* regressed on all remaining predictors.
-A stepwise elimination removes, at each iteration, the non-priority predictor with the highest VIF (threshold VIF ≥ 10), while a small set of ecologically important predictors (`MAP_30m`, `Elevation_30m`) is always retained regardless of VIF.
-Elimination stops once no non-priority predictor exceeds the threshold.
+A stepwise elimination removes, at each iteration, the non-priority predictor with the highest VIF (threshold VIF ≥ 10).

 ### 2.3 Random Forest regression (trend model)